xiix0/scam/README.md

-Harp not on that string.
+Hell is empty and all the devils are here.
-		-- William Shakespeare, "Henry VI"
+		-- Wm.
+Shakespeare, "The Tempest"